iBotPeaches/Apktool/_includes/options-decode.md

 <blockquote>The folder location where framework files should be stored/read from</blockquote>
 <br />
 <strong><code>-r, --no-res</code></strong>
 <blockquote>This will prevent the decompile of resources.
 This keeps the <code>resources.arsc</code> intact without any decode.
-If only editing Java (smali) then this is the recommend for faster decompile & rebuild</blockquote>
+If only editing Java (smali) then this is the recommended action for faster decompile & rebuild</blockquote>
 <br />
 <strong><code>-s, --no-src</code></strong>
-<blockquote>This will prevent the disassemble of the dex files.
-This keeps the apk <code>classes.dex</code> file and simply moves it during build.
-If your only editing the resources.
-This is recommended for faster decompile & rebuild</blockquote>
+<blockquote>This will prevent the disassembly of the dex file(s).
+This keeps the apk <code>dex</code> file(s) and simply moves it during build.
+If you are only editing the resources.
+This is the recommended action for faster disassemble & assemble</blockquote>
 <br />
 <strong><code>-t, --frame-tag &lt;TAG></code></strong>
 <blockquote>Uses framework files tagged via <code>&lt;TAG></code></blockquote>